Chicago/tnp-reporting-manual/README.md

 This repository contains the technical specifications TNPs should use in preparing their files.
 Any changes will be published as updates to these documents.

+For questions relating to these reporting requirements, please e-mail tnp-data-reporting@cityofchicago.org.

 For TNP matters relating to anything other than data reporting, please e-mail BACPPV@cityofchicago.org.